 - How to locate books within the library

 Each of my three sons, with distinctly different personalities, were nurtured and challenged from the start as pre-kindergarten students.
 Instilling the values of hard work, kindness, responsibility, and making good decisions at a time when the young brain is still ‘formatting’ yields capable young men who can achieve, give back, and be true to who they are.
-Dorothy Walker, parent
+Dorothy, parent